phalbert/unoapp/nuggets.md

 ## State management

+- State consists of any change in the app due to a user action
 - Consider performance implications when deciding where state lives because if state changes in a component, the change is announced to whichever component that receives the state as props and the component has to re-render